eProsima/Micro-XRCE-DDS-docs/docs/introduction.rst

 This communication is done using a client-server architecture, where the server (Agent) acts as an intermediary between clients and DDS Global Data Space.

 DDS-XRCE protocol defines a messaging protocol between those Agents and Clients.
-This message exchange revolves around Operations and their responses.
+This message exchanged revolves around Operations and their responses.
 Clients ask the Agents to run Operations and the Agents reply with the result of those requested Operations.
 Making use of those Operations, Clients are able to create the DDS objects hierarchy necessary to publish and/or receive data from DDS.
 DDS objects are created and stored on the Agent side so the Clients can reuse them at will.